lsbFlying/resy/README.md

 This is my understanding of the general state presentation.
 At the same time, if it is separated from a certain module, or there is a globally shared module, such as the user login information loginStore of the user login module, or the global style themeStore.
-For this kind of real global store, it needs to exist all the time for the whole system application, so we will set it to false through the unmountReset setting item of the second parameter of createStore, otherwise, the general module is set to true by default, and the unmountReset setting item itself defaults to true.
+For this kind of real global store, it needs to exist all the time for the whole system application, so we will set it to false through the unmountRestore setting item of the second parameter of createStore, otherwise, the general module is set to true by default, and the unmountRestore setting item itself defaults to true.
 Therefore, if it is not similar to the global state of login and theme, it generally does not need to be specially set.
 </details>

-##### createStore options item - unmountReset
+##### createStore options item - unmountRestore
-for states that need to exist globally, such as login or theme, you need to set unmountReset to true.
+for states that need to exist globally, such as login or theme, you need to set unmountRestore to true.
 ```tsx
 const loginStore = createStore<{ userName: string; userId: number }>(
   {